US Taxes Worldwide Income.

 US tax treaties can be overridden by FATCA (Foreign Account Tax Compliance Act).
 Tax treaties usually specify the same maximum rate of tax that shall be imposed on some types of income.
 The specific rates proposed by country treaty is subject to FATCA imposing new conditions on the tax rates restricting the treaty benefits.
 Most tax treaties have the same basis to resolve disputes through negotiation between each country’s tax authority.

-Mistake #6 I am a resident to planet earth and I can claim tax freedom.
-Travelers / aliens have no US residency, and can claim tax credits.
+Mistake #6: I am a resident to planet earth and I can claim tax freedom.
+Travellers/aliens have no US residency and can claim tax credits.

 There are all kinds of tax protestor websites and scams out there.
 Suffice it to say that these are all ridiculous frauds.